-"Experiences with protocol description" (Pamela Zave; 1st International Workshop on Rigorous Protocol Engineering, Vancouver, Canada, October 2011) explains the nature of some of the flaws in the prior informal reasoning about Chord.
+"Experiences with protocol description" (Pamela Zave; 1st International Workshop on Rigorous Protocol Engineering, Vancouver, Canada, October 2011) explains the nature of some of the flaws in the prior reasoning about Chord.
+Such flaws are typical when there is no formal specification or automated checking.

-"How to make Chord correct" (Pamela Zave; submitted for publication, 2014) provides a specification of a correct version of Chord, and a proof of its correctness.
-In addition the paper provides a simple, necessary, and sufficient invariant, as well as interesting new insights into the workings of distributed systems that use ring-shaped data structures in large identifier spaces.
+"How to make Chord correct" (Pamela Zave; extended abstract, February 2014) provides a specification of a correct version of Chord, and describes a proof of its correctness.
+In addition the paper provides a simple, necessary, and sufficient invariant, as well as new insights into the workings of distributed systems that use ring-shaped data structures in large identifier spaces.

 For those who wish to see and compare Alloy models of various versions: